atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 > For the *How to print* Anemone Tentacle case refer to a separate page of our tutorial, see [How to print Anemone Tentacle Case](https://github.com/ceskasporitelna/anemone/blob/master/documentation/HowToPrintAnemoneTentacleCase.md).

 ## Step 4 - Assemble Tentacle

+With the Anemone Tentacle case 3D printed and all electronic components assebled we can approach to the Anemone Tentacle assembly.

 TODO image with all parts ready for assembly